ManotLuijiu/translation_tools/README.md

 2. Set up the translation utility
 3. Create a convenient bench command (`translate-po`)
 4. Prompt you to save your API key for future use
+5. Help you generate PO files for translation

 ## Usage